mrbid/ChaoticSystemModelling/CollisionsSimulation/README.md

 This version attempts to output the reflected direction vector when a collision occurs.

-The results are abysmal, the [EntireSimulation](../EntireSimulation) version had better results and even those are in the range of being abysmal.
+The results are abysmal, the [EntireSimulation](../EntireSimulation) version had better results and even that is in the range of being abysmal.

 The supplied models have been trained from a ~15GB dataset produced by executing `./cli/go.sh` which launched 64 instances of the cli dataset logging program.
 It took only a few seconds to generate said dataset.